the domain of generizon. organic waste.

 Higher and more favorable estimates in biogas production indicate a staggering 1.5 TWh / year in electricity production lost, the yearly consumption of 400,000 Moroccan households.

 wasted energy. means huge GHG emissions.

 To date and with a few exceptions (Fez, Oujda, and Rabat), most of the methane from landfills is released/lost to the atmosphere.

 Landfills in Morocco release greenhouse gas emissions of at least 3 million tonnes of CO2 equivalent each year, some estimates point to a lot more.

-- seriously engage in landfill degassing technology, with a remuneration system by volume of gas captured, flared and maybe/better utilized in an electricity production.
+- seriously engage in landfill degassing technology, with a remuneration system by volume of gas captured, flared, and maybe/better utilized in electricity production.

 - redirect organic waste to anaerobic digestion facilities, encouraging 100% sustainable waste2energy solutions, like the one proposed by generizon.

 - industrial. waste from economic activities. the Moroccan waste catalog establishes the list of hazardous waste.

 - mines. excavation. large volume. excavation and process. chemical. metallic minerals. non-metallic. mine waste.